-The net deferred tax assets as of December 31, 2011 and January 1, 2011 were \$21.5 million and \$21.3 million, respectively.
+The net deferred tax assets as of December 29, 2012 and December 31, 2011 were \$27.9 million and \$21.5 million, respectively.

-As of December 31, 2011, the Company has research and development credits carryforwards available to offset future state taxes of \$4.4 million and investment tax credit carryforwards to offset future state taxes of \$0.7 million, which expire at various dates from 2012 to 2026.
-As of January 1, 2011, the Company had research and development credits carryforwards available to offset future state taxes of \$2.7 million and investment tax credit carryforwards to offset future state taxes of \$0.4 million, which expire at various dates from 2016 to 2025.
+As of December 29, 2012, the Company has net operating loss carryforwards available to offset future federal and state taxes of \$62.9 million, research and development credits carryforwards available to offset future federal and state taxes of \$7.4 million and investment tax credit carryforwards to offset future state taxes of \$0.6 million, which expire at various dates from 2013 to 2032.
+As of December 31, 2011, the Company had research and development credits carryforwards available to offset future state taxes of \$4.4 million and investment tax credit carryforwards to offset future state taxes of \$0.7 million, which expire at various dates from 2013 to 2032.
+As of December 31, 2011, the Company had research and development credits carryforwards available to offset future state taxes of \$4.4 million and investment tax credit carryforwards to offset future state taxes of \$0.7 million, which expire at various dates from 2013 to 2026.
 Under the Internal Revenue Code, certain substantial changes in the Company's ownership could result in an annual limitation on the amount of these tax carryforwards which can be utilized in future years.
+As of December 29, 2012, the Company has \$62.9 million of net operating loss carryforwards and \$1.8 million of federal and state research and development credits related to the acquisition of Evolution Robotics that are limited by Section 382 and Section 383, respectively, of the Internal Revenue Code.
+However, these limitations do not cause any of these net operating loss carryforwards or federal and state research and development credits to expire unused.